Updated July 2013

 - Since bleach loses its effectiveness with exposure to light, store all bleach for cleaning needles and works in a container that does not let light pass through.

 Injection drug users are also at a high risk for contracting hepatitis B (HBV) and C (HCV), both of which are diseases spread through blood that damage the liver.
-HCV infection is common in injection drug users – studies show that 60 to 80 percent of injection drugs users in 25 countries are infected with HCV.
-HBV infection is less common, with five to ten percent of injection drug users in 21 countries, and as many as 20 percent in Vietnam, infected with HBV.
+HCV infection is common in injection drug users – studies show that six to eight out of ten injection drugs users in 25 countries are infected with HCV.
+HBV infection is less common, with up to one in ten injection drug users in 21 countries, and as many as one in five in Vietnam, infected with HBV.

 Hepatitis is easily spread through sharing needles and other injection supplies, such as cookers, cotton, and ties.
 Cleaning your skin prior to injecting is important.
 Also make sure you throw away alcohol pads and cotton wipes so that no one else touches them.
 Wipe down surfaces when possible before injecting.
 Cleaning your injection drug equipment with bleach according to the directions listed above can kill HBV; it is unclear if it can kill HCV.